 It’s no secret that fruit and vegetables are good for you because of their many beneficial nutrients.
 But did you know that produce that is locally grown is even better for you than what you may typically find in the supermarket?
 Not just better for your overall health, but a local diet even has major benefits for your eyes.

-Generally, the produce you buy at most supermarkets travels many miles to reach the store shelves and often sits for a period of time in a warehouse somewhere before ever being made available for purchase.
-In addition, non-locally grown food is often picked before it is fully ripened so that it can reach its destination before it goes bad.
+Generally, the fruits and vegetables you buy at most supermarkets have to be transported from elsewhere, and often sit for a long time in a warehouse before being made available for purchase.
+Plus, farmers and workers pick non-locally grown food long before it fully ripens so that it reaches its destination before going bad.